How to Get A Personal Loan on Lower Interest Rates

 The first factor that affects your interest rate is the economy.
 While you don’t control the economy, you should understand its impact a little so that you can make smart borrowing decisions.
 When interest rates are rising, for example, replacing variable rate credit card debt with a fixed-rate personal loan could be a smart decision.
 So it pays to pay attention.

 Most personal loan interest rates are based on the Prime Rate.
 The Prime Rate is the short-term interest rate that banks charge their best customers.
 You can find the Prime Rate online every day.
-As of this writing, it’s 4.75%.
-The best personal loan interest rates are currently about 6%, an increase of 1.25% over the Prime Rate.

-If you are a top-drawer personal loan applicant, look for rates slightly above the published current Prime Rate.
+If you are a top-drawer personal loan applicant, look for rates slightly above the published current prime rate.

 Personal Loan Credit Grades: How Do You Stack Up?